Abdulla Jasem Almansoori

 - collaborative learning (e.g., personalization in federated learning).

-- generative models (GANs, in particular).
+- generative models (GANs, LLMs).

 News